velipso/nightmare/docs/midi.md

 The MIDI specification has a lot of ways to represent timing.

 The unit of the Delta Timestamps is *ticks* passed since previous event.
 But what is a *tick*?
-Specifically, we need to calculate *ticks per second*.
+Specifically, we need to calculate *samples per tick*.

 The unit of the Division parameter in the header is *ticks per quarter-note*.